 Smoking is an incredibly common, but unhealthy habit that can harm nearly every organ in the body.
-Not only can it cause lung cancer, increase your chances of breaking bones and Alzheimer’s Disease, but it can also contribute to premature aging and empty your wallet.
-While the best way to avoid these health risks is to never start smoking to begin with, quitting can help protect you if you are already smoking.
+Not only can it cause lung cancer, increase your chances of breaking bones and developing Alzheimer’s Disease, but it can also contribute to premature aging and empty your wallet.
+While the best way to avoid these health risks is to never start smoking to begin with, quitting can help protect you if you are already a smoker.
 And the good news is, you don’t have to try quitting smoking on your own!

 Smoking can cause lung cancer, weaken your bones, increase your chances of Alzheimer’s Disease, and contribute to premature aging.

 The issue is that cigarettes and other forms of tobacco contain a highly addictive substance (nicotine), which makes it famously difficult to quit once you’ve made smoking a habit.
 Luckily, there are plenty of programs and groups set up to assist smokers with quitting.
 Many times, though, these programs aren’t free, which can push some to go it alone.
 Some succeed at this, many don’t.
 If you’re a Medicare beneficiary, your plan may be able to help you afford smoking cessation programs!

 Under Medicare Part B, you can receive coverage for counseling for smoking prevention and cessation.
 If you have a Medicare Advantage plan, you can also receive coverage for this counseling.
 Primarily, the service is for people who wish to quit smoking or prevent themselves from starting up again after they have quit.
 This can entail in-person counseling, groups, or even national quitlines.
 If you decide to give cessation counseling a try, how much will you be paying?